Optimal scaling of the ADMM algorithm for distributed quadratic programming: Introduction

 \section{Introduction}

 Recently, a number of applications have triggered a strong interest in distributed algorithms for large-scale quadratic programming.
 These applications include multi-agent systems~\cite{nedic10,Italian}, distributed model predictive control~\cite{accelerated_mpc13, farhad12}, and state estimation in networks~\cite{Falcao1995}, to name a few.
 As these systems become larger and their complexity increases, more efficient algorithms are required.
-It has been argued that the alternating direction method of multipliers (ADMM) is a particularly powerful and efficient approach~\cite{Boyd11}.
-One attractive feature of ADMM is that it is guaranteed to converge for all (positive) values of its step-size parameter~\cite{Boyd11}.
+It has been argued that the alternating direction method of multipliers (ADMM) is a particularly powerful approach~\cite{Boyd11}.
+One attractive feature of ADMM is that it is guaranteed to converge for all (positive) values of its step-size parameter.
 This contrasts many alternative techniques, such as dual decomposition, where mistuning of the step-size for the gradient updates can render the iterations unstable.

-The ADMM method has been observed to converge fast in many applications~\cite{Boyd11,tyler12,marriette12, Mota12} and for certain classes of problems it has a guaranteed linear rate of convergence~\cite{luo12,boley12, deng12}.
-However, the solution times are sensitive to the choice of the step-size parameter, and the ADMM iterations can converge (much) slower than the standard gradient algorithm if the parameter is poorly tuned.
-In practice, the ADMM algorithm is tuned empirically for each specific application.
-In particular, for distributed quadratic programming,~\cite{tyler12,marriette12, Mota12} report various rules of thumb for picking the step-size.
-However, a thorough analysis and design of optimal step-size and scaling rules for the ADMM algorithm is still missing in the literature.
-The aim of this paper is to close this gap for a class of distributed quadratic programming problems.
+The ADMM method has been observed to converge fast in many applications~\cite{Boyd11,tyler12,marriette12, Mota12} and for certain classes of problems it is known to converge at a linear rate~\cite{luo12,boley12, deng12}.
+However, the solution times are sensitive to the choice of the step-size parameter, and when this parameter is not properly tuned, the ADMM iterations may converge (much) slower than the standard gradient algorithm~\cite{GTS:13}.
+In practice, the ADMM algorithm parameters are tuned empirically for each specific application.
+For example,~\cite{tyler12,marriette12, Mota12} propose different rules of thumb for picking the step-size for different distributed quadratic programming applications, and empirical results for choosing the best relaxation parameter can be found in~\cite{Boyd11}.
+However, a thorough analysis and design of the \emph{optimal} step-size, relaxation parameter, and scaling rules for the ADMM algorithm is still missing in the literature.